Baltimore Ravens vs. Pittsburgh Steelers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Steelers stats and trends

-- Pittsburgh has played 11 games, with four wins against the spread.

-- The Steelers have an ATS record of 3-1 in their four games when underdogs by 4.5 points or more this season.
+- This season, the Steelers have an against-the-spread record of 3-1 in their four games as an underdog of 4.5 points or more.

-- Pittsburgh's games this year have gone over the point total five times in 11 opportunities (45.5%).
+- Pittsburgh has gone over the point total in 45.5% of its opportunities this season (five times in 11 games with a set point total).

 - The Steelers score just 1.4 fewer points per game (20.4) than the Ravens surrender (21.8).

-- When Pittsburgh scores more than 21.8 points, it is 3-2 against the spread and 4-1 overall.
+- When Pittsburgh puts up more than 21.8 points, it is 3-2 against the spread and 4-1 overall.

-- Pittsburgh is 2-1 against the spread and 2-0-1 overall when the team picks up more than 359.9 yards.
+- In games that Pittsburgh picks up over 359.9 yards, the team is 2-1 against the spread and 2-0-1 overall.

 - The Steelers have turned the ball over 14 times this season, four more turnovers than the Ravens have forced (10).